eoko/zf-mandrill/CONTRIBUTING.md

  -  [Coding Standards](https://github.com/zendframework/zf2/wiki/Coding-Standards)
  -  [Contributor's Guide](http://framework.zend.com/participate/contributor-guide)

-If you are working on new features or refactoring [create a proposal](https://github.com/zendframework/zend-console/issues/new).
+If you are working on new features or refactoring [create a proposal](https://github.com/eoko/zf-mandrill/issues/new).

 ## Reporting Potential Security Issues

-If you have encountered a potential security vulnerability, please **DO NOT** report it on the public issue tracker: send it to us at [zf-security@zend.com](mailto:zf-security@zend.com) instead.
+If you have encountered a potential security vulnerability, please **DO NOT** report it on the public issue tracker: send it to us at [security@eoko.fr](mailto:security@eoko.fr) instead.
 We will work with you to verify the vulnerability and patch it as soon as possible.

 When reporting issues, please provide the following information: